RoseKyalo/PHASE-2-PROJECT/README.md

 However, model 3 stands out.
 It boasts a higher R-squared value, indicating improved performance and statistical significance.
 When we evaluated this model, it exhibited lower MAE, MSE, and RMSE values, indicating better predictive accuracy.

-We strongly recommend RASB investors use this model for predicting sale prices due to its superior performance.
+We strongly recommend RASB-berry Property investors use this model for predicting sale prices due to its superior performance.

 ### Key takeways:
 Overall Model Significance: The model as a whole is statistically significant, indicated by the low p-value of the F-statistic (p < 0.001).
 This suggests that at least one of the independent variables has a significant impact on housing prices.